 On site, our team of qualified archaeologists and heritage specialists and consultants can project manage all aspects of the archaeology and heritage component of any size project.
 With experience in archaeological excavation, monitoring and project management, we strive to achieve best practice outcomes in respect of archaeology and heritage for every client.
 We pride ourselves in ensuring that every aspect of our business adheres to the highest standards of safety, environment and quality.

-Tory Stening is a qualified archaeologist with over 10 years experience in European and Aboriginal archaeology, heritage and cultural heritage management.
+Tory Stening is a qualified archaeologist with over 15 years' experience in Aboriginal and non-Aboriginal archaeology, heritage and cultural heritage management.
 She is highly experienced in all aspects of archaeology and heritage including survey, assessment, significance assessment, monitoring, testing and excavation.

 She is highly qualified at preparing Aboriginal due diligence assessments, Aboriginal archaeological assessments, historical archaeological assessments, Aboriginal Cultural Heritage Assessment Reports (ACHARs) and other archaeological and heritage related reports.